System Design Space

 Key question: Who can deny a performed action?

-Threat example: User disputes a payment event without a provable audit trail.
+Threat example: A user disputes a payment, but the system has no provable audit trail.

-Controls: Correlated audit logs, timestamping, request IDs, non-repudiation evidence.
+Controls: Correlated audit logs, timestamps, request IDs, and defensible action history.

 IInformation Disclosure